NagiosEnterprises/ncpa/docs/configuration.rst

 [passive]
 +++++++++

-This section controls how the passive service behaves, things like what it should do and how often it should do them.
+This section controls how the passive service behaves.
+It will specify things such as what it should do and how often it should be done.

 .. glossary::

     sleep
-        The time in seconds which the service will sleep for.
-Upon waking up, the service will check to see if it has anything to do, then it will sleep again for the specified time.
+        The time in seconds which the service will wait until running again.
+Upon waking up, the service will check to see if it has anything to do.
+If it has nothing to do it will sleep again for the specified time.

     handlers
         This is where the magic happens with the NCPA passive agent.
 Handlers are items that are run whenever the passive daemon wakes up.
 The currently supported handlers are nrds and nrdp.
 This handlers list should be a comma-delimited list of handlers that are to be run.
-To run both nrds and nrdp handlers, this entry would be *nrds,nrdp*.
+To run both nrds and nrdp handlers, this entry would be *handlers = nrds,nrdp*.
 More information is provided about what each of these handlers do under the `[nrds]`_ and `[nrdp]`_ sections, respectively.

     uid
-        Determines which user the NCPA passive service will run as.
+        Determines which user the NCPA passive service will run as during execution.

     gid
-        Determines the group by which the NCPA passive service will run as.
+        Determines the group by which the NCPA passive service will run as during execution.

     pidfile
-        The named file location where PID file for the NCPA passive service will be stored and maintained.
+        The named file location where the PID file for the NCPA passive service will be stored and maintained.

     logfile
         The named file location where the log file for the NCPA passive service will be stored.